buscaroli/futureproof-lap1-week1-day2-card-form-and-testing/README.md

 ### HOW TO USE

-To run a local server
+To run on a local server

 ```bash
 npm run dev